99th Grey Cup: Broadcasting

 In Canada, the game was televised in high-definition by both TSN (English) and RDS (French).
 TSN play-by-play was provided by Chris Cuthbert, while Glen Suitor provided colour commentary.
 Play-by-play man Denis Casavant and colour commentator Pierre Vercheval announced the game for RDS.
 The RDS broadcast team also included Marc Labrecque, Mike Sutherland and Claude Mailhot.

 The game was watched on television by an average audience of 4.6 million people.
 Although this was down from the 6.04 million viewers that the 98th Grey Cup drew, it was still the highest-rated television program of the week in Canada.
 In the Vancouver market, over half the population watched the game, and more than 11 million Canadians overall watched some or all of the broadcast on TSN and RDS.

 Entertainment

-Before the game, Canadian singer-songwriter Jann Arden sang the national anthem.
+Before the game, Canadian singer-songwriter Jann Arden sang the national anthem entirely in English.
 The Pepsi Max Halftime Show was performed by Vancouver-based rock band Nickelback.
 They played songs off their albums All The Right Reasons, Dark Horse, and Here and Now.

 On the Friday preceding the championship game, the CFL Alumni Association organized a fan meet-and-greet hosted by stand-up comedian Ron James to benefit the research against concussions in football.